inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 #### BIGQUERY EXTERNAL TABLES
 An external table in BigQuery references data stored in external data sources, typically in GCS or other external storage systems.
 External tables allow you to query and analyze data that is located in different storage locations without having to load the data into BigQuery tables.
 This is cost efficient, as it costs less to store data in GCS than it does to store it in BigQuery.

 External tables support various data formats, including Avro, Parquet, ORC, JSON, and CSV.
 BigQuery can automatically infer the schema of external data sources when you create an external table, or you can specify the schema manually.
 There are alsoSince the data is not in BigQuery, it will not be able to estimate the cost of the query prior to running it.
-Additionally, querires run slower when the data is housed externally.
+Additionally, queries run slower when the data is housed externally.
 This may be an issue when dealing with large datasets.

 We have already imported the New York taxi CSV files into GCS.
 Now we will create an external table in BigQuery that points to that data.
 ```sql